-- 7.5 On the basis of the benchmarking data, it is suggested that an alternative approach which could be adopted would be to increase the rate of charges more substantively to £4.50 per hour.
-However, it should be borne in mind that the overall scale of income is relatively low.
-In the 2019-20 financial year, community learning only contributed £8,400 to the overall functioning of the service.
-Therefore, increasing the rate to £4.50 rather than £4.10 per hour (and assuming that there is no expansion in the programme on offer) would only yield an additional £1,000 (approximately). - 7.6 Therefore, there could be merit in ensuring that the 2021/22 academic year review of charges is informed by: - - (a) Refreshing and extending of the benchmarking dataset - (b) Exploring in depth the full cost recovery position for the service and presenting options on migration to full cost recovery - (c) Reviewing whether there is merit in extending the range of services offered
+- It should be borne in mind that the overall scale of income is relatively low.
+In the 2020-21 financial year, community learning only contributed £6,400 to the overall functioning of the service.
+Therefore, increasing the rate to £4.60 rather than £4.50 per hour (and assuming that there is no expansion in the programme on offer) would only yield an additional £500.00 (approximately). - 7.6 Therefore, there could be merit in ensuring that the 2022/23 academic year review of charges is informed by: - - (a) Refreshing and extending of the benchmarking dataset - (b) Exploring in depth the full cost recovery position for the service and presenting options on migration to full cost recovery - (c) Reviewing whether there is merit in extending the range of services offered